 Is treatment a cure for addiction?

-There are no known cures for addiction, but with treatment, addiction will go into remission; that is, a person will be able to live the life they want without addictive substances.
+There are no known cures for addiction, but with treatment, addiction can be managed.
+Proper care can help a person achieve the life they want, free from addictive substances.

 Do I need detox?